Global Well-posedness of the Relativistic Boltzmann Equation: Introduction

 \begin{theorem}[Decay Estimate for Soft Potentials] For soft potentials, let $\Omega=\mathbb{T}^3$, $\b>14$ and $b\in(0,2), \g>-\min\{\f43,4-2b\}$.
 Assume $(M_0,\tilde{M}_0,E_0)=(0,0,0)$, and $\epsilon_0>0$ sufficiently small, then the solution $f(t,x,p)$ obtained in Theorem \ref{thm1.1} satisfies

 where the positive constant $\xi_1>0$ is defined in Lemma \ref{lem2.4} below, and $\tilde{C}_3>0$ depends only on $a,b,\g,\b, \bar{M}$. \end{theorem}

 \begin{remark} From \eqref{1.38} and \eqref{1.36}, we have $\|w_{\f\b2}f\|_{L^\infty}\leq C(1+t)^{-\f12}$, which yields $\|w_{\f\b2}f\|_{L^\infty}\ll1$ when $t\gg1$.Then, one can apply the iteration method in Section 6, 7 of \cite{Strain} to improve the decay rate to any polynomial when $\b$ is large enough.
-However, we shall not discuss it in this paper since the main aim of this paper is the existence of global solution with the large amplitude initial data for the relativistic Boltzmann equation. \end{remark}
+However, we shall not discuss it in this paper since the main aim of this paper is the existence of global solution with uniqueness for the relativistic Boltzmann equation. \end{remark}

 Now we explain the strategy of the proof of Theorem \ref{thm1.1}.
 As mentioned previously, the only global existence of large solutions to the relativistic Boltzmann equation is due to Dudy\'{n}ski and Ekiel-Je\.{z}ewska \cite{Dudy-E5}, the uniqueness of these renormalized solutions, however, is completely open due to the lack of $L^\infty$ estimates.
-Indeed, it is difficult to establish the global $L^\infty$ bound for the solutions of Boltzmann equation due to the nonlinear term $\Gamma(f,f)$.
+Indeed, it is difficult to establish the global $L^\infty$ bound for the solutions of relativistic Boltzmann equation due to the nonlinear term $\Gamma(f,f)$.
 In the previous references \cite{Strain,Glassey1}, one usually bounds the nonlinear term in the following way

 then the smallness assumption on the $L^\infty$-norm is needed.
-Indeed, it is hard to prove even the local existence of solution to the relativistic Boltzmann equation with large $L^\infty$-norm initial data by using \eqref{1.39} for hard potentials.
+Indeed, it is hard to prove even the local existence of solution to the relativistic Boltzmann equation with general bounded $L^\infty$-norm initial data by using \eqref{1.39} for hard potentials.
 In this paper, we firstly establish a new bound on the gain term $\Gamma_+(f,f)$(see \eqref{7.62-1} below), i.e.,

-which enable us to obtain the local existence of $L^\infty$ solution to the relativistic of Boltzmann equation without any smallness assumption on the $L^\infty$-norm of initial data, see Theorem \ref{thm7.1} below.
+which enable us to obtain the local existence of $L^\infty$ solution to the relativistic Boltzmann equation without any smallness assumption on the $L^\infty$-norm of initial data, see Theorem \ref{thm7.1} below.

-Although we have obtained the local solution with large initial data, but it is very difficult to extend such local solution to a global one due to the difficulty of quadratic term $\Gamma(f,f)$.
+Although we have obtained the local solution with general bounded $L^\infty_{x,p}$ initial data, but it is very difficult to extend such local solution to a global one due to the difficulty of quadratic term $\Gamma(f,f)$.
 To avoid the smallness assumption on the $L^\infty$-norm, motivated by \cite{DHWY}, we firstly establish the following estimate for the nonlinear term $\Gamma(f,f)$ of relativistic Boltzmann equation(see Lemma \ref{lem4.1} below), i.e., for $\b\geq1$,